 Proudly flying the Eire courtesy flag at the cross trees we "went foreign" as we crossed the border to a new country, Eire, and had to get used to using Euros as currency!

 Having had a long, hard, sail the day before we gave ourselves a rest day in Howth and took the opportunity to jump on the DART (Dublin Area Rapid Transit) train for the 20 minute trip to visit the centre of Dublin.

-The Samuel Beckett Bridge over the River Liffey in Dublin
+The Tall Ship Jeanie Johnston and the Samuel Beckett Bridge over the River Liffey in Dublin